Hina and the Eel: 1. Tuamotu Islands

-The unconscious adopted human form as, in a dream, the unconscious adopts images from life in order to reach us.
-The eel was aroused: the unconscious desired beautiful consciousness.
-This was a dynamic between unlike agents.
+The unconscious adopted human form just as, in a dream, the unconscious uses images from our life in order to speak to us.
+The eel was also aroused, that is, the unconscious desired beautiful consciousness.
+This was a dynamic between autonomous unlike agents.

 We live through dynamic relation with an ‘other’.
 That dynamic underlies desire, love, companionship, reverence, individuation, creativity, art, skill, mastery, sports, gardening, pets, cooking, dining, wine-tasting, travel, theater, and so on.

 The ‘other’ is other than self, separate and different.
-We can engage it but we cannot possess it or control it.
-The agents of the dynamic remain autonomous.
-When autonomy fails there is trouble.
+We can engage it but we cannot own it or control it.
+Both agents of the dynamic relation must remain autonomous.
+When autonomy fails there is trouble, either depression or inflation.

-In depression consciousness is subsumed by unconscious moods or thoughts and the person lacks energy for life.
+In depression autonomy is lost when I am possessed by unconscious moods or thoughts.
+Then I lack energy for my life.

-In inflation or grandiosity consciousness claims the grandeur of the unconscious.
-The person has energy but has lost a genuine sense of self.
-This promotes greed, envy, cruelty, domination, racism, war, and also addiction, the compulsion to feel transcendent.
-The bible opposes sin because sin is grandiosity.
+In inflation or grandiosity autonomy is lost because I take possession of the grandeur of the unconscious.
+I have energy but I lose a genuine sense of self.
+This promotes greed, envy, cruelty, domination, racism, war and also addiction, the compulsion to feel transcendent.
+From this list you can see that grandiosity is everywhere.
+The bible, a manual of psychotherapy for its time, opposes sin because sin is grandiosity.

-Grandiosity was insightfully portrayed – by its absence – in the television series The Crown, season 2, episodes 5-6.
+Inflation was insightfully portrayed – by its absence – in the television series The Crown, season 2, episodes 5-6.
 Claire Foy as Elizabeth II explained that she was ‘a simple Christian’ though ‘as head of the Anglican church, in terms of rank, above me there is only God.’
-When interviewing a critic of the monarchy she defended herself on mundane grounds: ‘Is my voice alright?
+When interviewing a critic she defended herself on simple grounds: ‘Is my voice alright?
 You can understand me?
 Not too strangled?
 Not too much pain in the neck?’
 But she accepted his point that she must engage the people as equals.

-For a person suffering from grandiosity, royalty is often a repressed fantasy.
+For a person suffering from grandiosity, being royal is a common fantasy.
 Therefore a person who is literally royal has to overcome that psychological hazard.

 So they did, they two; they went into Hina’s house together, and afterwards he always turned into an eel once more, so that no person should know about them.
 Their love grew strong.

 Romantic love has special licence.
 Though it is blind and transitory, we hold it sacred nonetheless.
-It is private.
-Its secret purpose is to strengthen inner life.
-Intense feeling detaches us from outer concerns.
-Onto our beloved we project an archetype which belongs to everyone, including ourself.
+It is private, its secret purpose to strengthen inner life.
+Intense feeling detaches us from reality and we project onto another an archetype which belongs to everyone, including ourself.

 One day Tuna said to Hina, ‘I must go, I must leave you now forever.

-A repetition which confirms that their love was about inner life, not just sexual love nor a social contract which could persist and create family.
+A repetition which confirms that their love was about inner life, not just sexual love nor a real relationship which would persist and create family.